Supplements & Ingredients

 • Immune challenges

-Furthermore, today’s diet provides lower levels of vitamin C due to pesticide use, poor soil quality, chemical additives, over processing, and bad food choices.
+Furthermore, today’s diet provides lower levels of vitamin C due to pesticide use, poor soil quality, chemical additives, over processing, cooking, and bad food choices.

 Couple this with the fact that your body can’t store or produce vitamin C (though you retain limited amounts in certain tissues for short-term needs).